-For AFRESA to be commercially viable, we need access to sufficient, reliable and affordable supplies of insulin, our MedTone inhaler, the related cartridges and other materials.
+For AFRESA to be commercially viable, we need access to sufficient, reliable and affordable supplies of insulin, our AFRESA inhaler, the related cartridges and other materials.
 In November 2007, we entered into a long-term supply agreement with N.V.
+Organon.
+In June 2009, we purchased from Pfizer, Inc. a portion of its inventory of bulk insulin and acquired an option to purchase the remainder of Pfizer's insulin inventory, in whole or in part, at a specified price to the extent that Pfizer has not otherwise disposed of or used the retained insulin.

-Organon, which is currently our sole supplier for insulin.
-We are aware of several other suppliers of bulk insulin, but to date we have not entered into a commercial relationship with any of them.
-We have obtained our AFRESA pre-cursor raw material from Evonik Industries, a major chemical manufacturer with facilities in Europe and North America, and we are evaluating a second manufacturer to supply us with commercial quantities of this raw material.
-We also utilize our in-house chemical manufacturing plant as a back up facility.
+We have obtained FDKP, the precursor raw material for AFRESA, from two sources, both of which are major chemical manufacturers with facilities in Europe and North America.
+We have recently completed a successful validation campaign of FDKP at commercial scale.
+We can also utilize our in-house chemical manufacturing plant for supplemental capacity.
 We believe both manufacturers have the capacity to supply our current clinical and future commercial requirements.
-We currently obtain our MedTone inhaler and cartridges from Vaupell, Inc., and have also qualified a second source for our cartridges.
-We must rely on our suppliers to comply with relevant regulatory and other legal requirements, including the production of insulin in accordance with cGMP and the production of MedTone inhaler and related cartridges in accordance with device QSR.
+We have obtained our AFRESA inhaler and cartridges from two large plastic molding companies.

+We must rely on our suppliers to comply with relevant regulatory and other legal requirements, including the production of insulin in accordance with the FDA's current good manufacturing practice, or cGMP, for drug products, and the production of AFRESA inhaler and related cartridges in accordance with the FDA's cGMP for medical devices, known as the Quality System Regulation, or QSR.
 The supply of all of these materials may be limited or the manufacturer may not meet relevant regulatory requirements, and if we are unable to obtain these materials in sufficient amounts, in a timely manner and at reasonable prices, or if we should encounter delays or difficulties in our relationships with manufacturers or suppliers, the development or manufacturing of AFRESA may be delayed.
-Any such events would delay the submission of AFRESA for regulatory approval or market introduction and subsequent sales and, if so, our business and results of operations will be harmed and the market price of our common stock may decline.
+Any such events would delay market introduction and subsequent sales of AFRESA and, if so, our business and results of operations will be harmed and the market price of our common stock may decline.